frFrançais (French)

 Hiba Kariem

-As Climate Change Project Coordinator, Hiba works on a wide range of adaptation projects across local, provincial/territorial, and national scales.
-She contributes to the implementation of ICLEI’s Building Adaptive and Resilient Communities (BARC) program and works closely with Canadian communities throughout the climate change planning process: conducting adaptation assessments (climate science, vulnerability, risk), best practice and action identification, implementation planning, and measuring progress.
+As Adaptation Program Lead, Hiba works on a wide range of adaptation projects across local, provincial/territorial, and national scales.
+She supports the management and implementation of BARC, working closely with Canadian communities throughout the climate change planning process: from conducting adaptation assessments (climate science, vulnerability, risk), to identifying best practice and actions, all the way through to implementation planning and measuring progress.
 Hiba also develops and delivers a number of tools and resources to build the knowledge and capacity of local governments and stakeholders in the climate change adaptation space.

 She holds an Honours Bachelor of Science in Environmental Studies and Psychology from the University of Toronto.
 Prior to working at ICLEI Canada, Hiba has had experience in the environmental non-profit sector working on species at risk, ocean health, and grassroots environmental initiatives.